PhatOi/hospital_management/README.md

 5. View Healthcare Staff Evaluation
 6. Send Feedback about their satisfaction to admin

-## How to Install and Run this project?
+## How to Install and Edit this project?

 ### Pre-Requisites:
 1. Install Git Version Control